dtmnash/EMIT-8250/swa/slides/lecture-AC/include/assurance-case-exercise.md

 # Step 4
 ## Develop an Argument

-- Introduce doubts
+- Introduce doubts using your experience and research
-- Eliminate doubts using sub-claims
+- Eliminate doubts by introducing sub-claims
 - Repeat the process until argument is convincing
 - Attach appropriate evidence